marain-dotnet/Marain.Claims/Documentation/ADRs/0001-client-side-claims-evaluation.md

 In this option, we would provide a new implementation of `IClaimsService` which consumers could opt into using.
 This would likely wrap the existing auto-generated `ClaimsService`.

 #### Advantages
-- Clients could take advantage of the new features without needing to change their existing code.
+- Clients could take advantage of the new features with minimal changes to  existing code.

 #### Disadvantages
 - Would remain tied to the existing interface.